openenclave/openenclave/docs/DesignDocs/SGX2-EDMM-driver-interface.md

              PROT_READ
              PROT_WRITE
              PROT_EXEC
              PROT_TRIM (new): change the page type to PT_TRIM, implies RW.
-User space should immediately EACCEPT, and then optionally call mprotect with PROT_EACCEPT.
+User space should immediately EACCEPT, and then  call mprotect with PROT_NONE.
-             PROT_TCS (new): change the page type to PT_TCS PROT_EACCEPT (new): notify kernel EACCEPT is done for PT_TRIM type changes.
-This can be optional.
-Kernel will try EREMOVE on PT_TRIM pages in best effort on its own if user space does not notify EACCEPT.
+             PROT_TCS (new): change the page type to PT_TCS
+	     PROT_NONE: Signal the kernel EACCEPT is done for PT_TRIM pages.
+Kernel can EREMOVE the pages at a time it deems appropriate.
  */
 struct sgx_enclave_mprotect {
 	__u64	addr;